Just in case, text SAFE (7233)

 How does SAFE text work?

-2. Provide important information like where you are, where you plan to be and the route you’re planning to take.
+- What should you include in a SAFE text?
+Share key details like your current location, where you’re planning to go, and the route you’re planning to take.
 See the examples of ways you can use SAFE below.
 We’ll send an automatic text back to let you know we got your SAFE text, and it's safe with us.

-3. The messages are not monitored and will only be accessed following a formal approach from the police.
+- What happens when I send a SAFE text?
+Rest assured, your texts are not monitored and will only be accessed following a formal request from the police.
 For each text you send to SAFE, we record the date and time the message was sent, as well as the mobile phone number and the message content.

 Examples of SAFE texts